-There are two major types of side effects that arise from mixing antibiotics and alcohol.
+There are two major types of side effects that arise from mixing prescriptions and alcohol.
 The first, and most common, derives from the fact that mixing the drugs effectively increases the dosage of both drugs.
-In this case, each drug produces normal side effects for the drug, just at increased potency.
+In this case, each drug produces normal side effects for the drug, at increased potency ().

-For example, all of the following are more likely when antibiotics and alcohol are mixed:
+For example, all of the following are even more likely when alcohol and any prescribed antibiotic are mixed:

 - Extreme drowsiness

 - Decreased motor functions